The Need for Obfuscation

 Implementing a distributed obfuscation model offers several benefits:

-- Enhanced Security: Distributed obfuscation adds an extra layer of complexity and confusion to the software, making it significantly harder for attackers to reverse engineer or understand the code.
+- Enhanced Security: Distributed obfuscation adds a layer of complexity and confusion to the software, making it significantly harder for attackers to reverse engineer or understand the code.

 - Improved Scalability: By leveraging distributed systems, the obfuscation process can be parallelized and scaled to handle large software applications effectively.